 Pochas Radicales was a project founded during Villalobos' undergraduate experience at Portland State University.
 The lack of support and space for queer latinas/chicanas/pochas in academia and community pushed her to create an environment in which to discuss the experience of such an identity in the Pacific Northwest.
 As a queer Latinx collective, Pochas Radicales worked toward community engagement through art & activism.
 The collective ran from Spring of 2013 to Winter of 2017 with the following members: Blanca S. Villalobos, Kenia Perez-Correa, Kibler W. Hidalgo, Andrea Elena Telles, Elizabeth Leon & Carlos Gonzales.

-She currently works as an education coordinator for a nature preserve between the Mojave & Sonoran deserts and helps guide outdoor experiences for artists & activists.
+She currently works as an education coordinator for a nature preserve between the Mojave & Sonoran deserts, facilitates community space for healing and helps guide backcountry experiences for artists and activists.
 On her free time you may find her making ceviche de camarón for loved ones or hiking the Pass area with her pup.